NegativeCharge/Elk-Music-Studio-Beeper-Engine/README.md

 This engine provides two melody channels, plus percussion that may take the place of individual melody notes on channel 2.
 Sustain settings are ignored, any percussion entered into the Drum column will cause no note to be sounded on channel 2 for the duration of the drum effect.

 - Original version by Saša Pušica
-- Atari 8-Bit GTIA/PIA port by XXL (https://forums.atariage.com/topic/200742-simplest-gtia-beeper-engine/)
+- Atari 8-Bit GTIA/PIA port by Krzysztof "XXL" Dudek (https://forums.atariage.com/topic/200742-simplest-gtia-beeper-engine/)
 - Acorn Electron port by Negative Charge (Dec 2022)

 The track currently needs to be referenced in main.s.6502